benearnthof/SparseTransformers/README.md

 * Pretrained models can be loaded from checkpoint

 #### TODO
-* Split Vanilla Implementation from DeepSpeed Implementation
+* Vanilla Implementation of DeepSpeed features
-* Learning Rate Scheduler can be passed as config argument for DeepSpeed https://deepspeed.readthedocs.io/en/latest/schedulers.html
 * Gradient Clipping can be passed as config argument for DeepSpeed
-* Activation Checkpointing can be passed as config argument for DeepSpeed
 * Sparse Attention can be passed as config argument for DeepSpeed, after updating the nn modules accordingly: https://www.deepspeed.ai/tutorials/sparse-attention/
 * Curriculum learning & Random Layerwise Token Dropping for data efficiency https://www.deepspeed.ai/tutorials/data-efficiency/
-* WandB Logging can be passed as config argumetn for DeepSpeed
 * Maybe do full picotron style implementation of 4D parallelism https://github.com/huggingface/picotron/tree/main
 * Visualize positional encodings to clarify what's going on
 * Try training with sparse pytorch implementation & torch.compile